-- White patches in the mouth, on the tongue or in the throat (thrush) that don’t go away
+- White patches in the mouth, on the tongue or in the throat (thrush) that do not go away

 - Repeated fevers

-- Diarrhea (3 or more loose stools per day) that continues for several weeks
+- Diarrhea (three or more loose stools per day) that continues for several weeks

-- Repeated ear infections (more than 8 in a year)
+- Repeated ear infections (more than eight in a year)

 - Certain kinds of tumors or cancers

 The FACES Clinic offers HIV testing that is free, painless and fast.
 HIV testing is also available at various other locations in the community.
 Tests are confidential.
 You do not need an appointment.

 Columbus, Ohio 43215

 Phone: (614) 722-6060; Fax: (614) 722-6770

 - Monday and Wednesday: 8 to 11 a.m. and 1 to 4 p.m.